ossamaazzaz/machine_learning_coursera/README.md

 This programing assignment is about implementing logistic regression and applying it to two different datasets.
 First of all, I wrote the sigmoid function, then I wrote both cost and gradient functions for logistic regression.
 After that, I applied regularization on the previous example to prevent my model from overfitting the training data.

 ## ex3_week4:
+In this exercise, I implemented one-vs-all logistic regression and neural networks to recognize hand-written digits.

 ## ex4_week5: